Buying A House In New York: Get The Facts

 Although purchasing property can be a stressful process, there are really only seven steps involved in buying a house in any state, including New York.
 Let’s take a brief look at each one.

-4. Find an agent.
+- Find an agent.
 You want a good real estate agent who is knowledgeable about the local market and makes you feel comfortable, so it’s best to interview a few different real estate agents to find one who meets your needs.
-Check out Rocket HomesSM Verified Partner Agents.

-5. Tour homes.
-As your agent sends you listings that closely match your search criteria, you will review the photos and descriptions of each home online and choose the ones you’re interested in seeing.
+- Tour homes.
+As your agent sends you listings that closely match your search criteria, you’ll review the photos and descriptions of each home online and choose the ones you’re interested in seeing.
 When touring homes, you should take photos and make notes of what you like and dislike about each home, as this process can take longer than expected.
 Pay particular attention to the home’s location and condition.

-7. Close on the house.
-When you get to the closing table, you will have to sign a slew of documents and provide the rest of the funds and closing costs.
-If you are obtaining a mortgage, you will close on your loan, and your loan amount will be transferred to the seller.
+- Close on the house.
+When you get to the closing table, you’ll have to sign a slew of documents and provide the rest of the funds and closing costs.
+If you’re obtaining a mortgage, you’ll close on your loan, and your loan amount will be transferred to the seller.

 The Bottom Line

-Learning about the nuances involved in buying a home in New York state is the first step to relocating.
+Learning about the nuances involved in buying a house in New York state is the first step to relocating.
 New York offers a wide variety of cities, suburbs and towns, making it easy to find a place that suits your lifestyle and personality.
-If you’d like help finding the perfect house for this next chapter in your life, connect with a Rocket HomesSM Verified Partner Agent.
+If you’d like help finding the perfect house for this next chapter in your life, get matched with a real estate agent today.

 *The data presented on median home prices comes from the Rocket Homes Real Estate, LLC trend reports and reflects September 2020 pricing.
 However, the median home prices for Manhattan, Queens and Brooklyn were taken from StreetEasy’s August 2020 data.
 The other statistics in each listing were sourced from the U.S. Census Bureau, including 2019 population estimates, 2018 median household incomes, 2014 – 2018 mean travel time to work for those 16 and older and land area.